 Trends in digital banking

-Since the whole sphere of digital banking is consumer-driven, it evolves with changing customer demands.
-Below are some of the most important trends in digital banking has adopted with time.
+Since the whole sphere of Internet banking is consumer-driven, it evolves with changing customer demands.
+Below are some of the most important trends in virtual banking that have been adopted with time.

 - Artificial intelligence has automated several analytical tasks that were previously handled manually.
 AI-driven bots can handle complex calculations with minimal error rates.